noahc606/Back-to-Earth/README.md

 # Building
 Right now building only works on Linux.
 I recently added two new libraries (cURL and SDL_net).
 I still need to update the cross-platform Makefile.

-For cross-platform building, you can use GNU Make, although it is slower than CMake.
-After installing GNU Make for Windows or Linux, it's as simple as running 'make' in the terminal while in the repo's root folder.
-This will try to rebuild the program from source and give you a working executable on any platform where C/C++ & SDL works (Windows, macOS, Linux, and theoretically iOS and Android).
-However, keep in mind that I have only tested this application on Windows and Linux.

 # Credits
 <br>
 Libraries used:<br>